 IABM and NAB Announce Game Changer Award Winners at 2013 NAB Show

-GLOUCESTERSHIRE, U.K. and LAS VEGAS — The International Association of Broadcasting Manufacturers and the National Association of Broadcasters announced the winners of the second-annual Game Changer Awards.
+GLOUCESTERSHIRE, U.K. -- April 9, 2013 -- The IABM (International Association of Broadcasting Manufacturers) and the National Association of Broadcasters (NAB) today announced the winners of the second-annual Game Changer Awards.
 The Award recognizes five products judged to have the greatest potential to revolutionize the industry.
-This year's winners are Bridge Technologies for PocketProbe, Masstech for Emerald for News, TC Electronic for LoudnessRadar, isovideo for Viarte, and Emmis for TagStation.
+This year's distinguished winners are Bridge Technologies for PocketProbe, Masstech for Emerald for News, TC Electronic for LoudnessRadar, isovideo for Viarte, and Emmis for TagStation.

 "The NAB Show always provides an exciting glimpse into future possibilities for the broadcast industry's growth and development," said IABM Director General Peter White.
 "The five products honored today with Game Changer Awards are an exceptional sampling from this year's exhibition, demonstrating both an awareness of the challenges that face broadcasters today and the opportunities that tomorrow brings."